rdsea/sys4bigml/tutorials/MLProjectManagement/README.md

     $pip install scikit-learn
 ```

-## Basic Examples
+## Basic Example
 At this point, we recommend that students take a walk through the official tutorial of MLflow for an overview of how MLflow works with some simple examples: <https://www.mlflow.org/docs/latest/tutorials-and-examples/tutorial.html>.

-Copy the below example and run it.
+### 1. A simple python example

 ```python